faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Doctrine:1a] Even if Joseph had obtained historical facts from local libraries or community conversations—for which there is no substantiating evidence—the real issue still remains: Where did he get the deep and expansive doctrine taught in the Book of Mormon—much of which is contrary to the religious beliefs of his time?</span>

-We can demonstrate that the vast majority of the doctrine taught in the Book of Mormon had close precursors, variants, or a deep foundation in, the theology and thought of the early 1800s (see [Book of Mormon parallels to 1800s thought]({{ "/bom-parallels-to-1800s-thought/" | relative_url }})).
+The vast majority of the doctrine taught in the Book of Mormon appears to have had close precursors, variants, or a deep foundation in, the theology and thought of the early 1800s (see [Book of Mormon parallels to 1800s thought]({{ "/bom-parallels-to-1800s-thought/" | relative_url }})).
 Specific responses to the doctrines Callister advances below will help demonstrate how these purportedly unique doctrines may be found represented in the early 1800s cultural milieu.

 > <span style="color:red; margin-left:-30px;">[Doctrine:1b] For example, contemporary Christianity taught that the Fall was a negative, not a positive, step forward, as taught in the Book of Mormon (see 2 Nephi 2).</span>